 I have a confession to make: I have always been attracted to free-thinkers.
-Crazy eccentric fanatics who immersed themselves in their creative worlds.
+Crazy, eccentric fanatics who immerse themselves in their creative worlds.
 The beautifully insane ones.

 And I wanted to be one of those people.
 A rather quiet but insistent voice kept telling me, “You didn’t sign up for a good life.
-You signed up for a freaking amazing and exciting one!”
+You signed up for an amazing and exciting one!”

 But if you decide to let your superhero freak flag fly, you also have to have the backbone to admit that there’s things you suck at.
 Horribly.

 And guess what, it’s not the end of the world.
 In fact, it’s a great advantage.
 Being human is charming.
 You don’t have to do everything on your own.
 Sucking at something gives you the chance to let other people shine and to get the benefit of their greatness, too.
 Network and collaborate, and create a genuine connection with other people.
 Make true friends.